nboughton/DarK-fork/ReadMe.md

 ### Howto to build the theme?

 Just run the build script, you also need to build the svg theme to create the png theme.

+##### What is better SVG or PNG theme.

+PNG needs longer to build, but is a lot more resource friendly and more compatible than SVG files.

 ### Howto install the theme?